simonmulser/master-thesis/zfs/zfs.md

-# zfs on mac
+# zfs documentation and commands
-install OpenZFS for OS X Yosemite and run ZFS on usb-device:
+* can be installed on OS X (OpenZFS) and on linux
+* can also be mounted from a usb-stick or a large file

 ```
 $ mount